spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 Option 2 uses the IAM roles *ManagingRole* and *ManagedRoles*.
 This setting is applied on some environments that have extra security considerations.

 ### Spinaker AssumeRole Policy
-1. Incase, if you miss to add append the Line 158, then Manually create a Policy by Navigating to Console > IAM > Policies
+1. Incase, if you miss to add append the Line 158, then Manually create a Policy by Navigating to **Console > IAM > Policies**.
 2. Click on **Create New Policy**, then click on **JSON** and add the code shown below.
 3. Name the policy “Spinnaker AssumeRole Policy”